thsant/wgisd/README.md

 ### Will the dataset be updated?

 There is no scheduled updates.
+In February, 2021, F._Khoroshevsky and S._Khoroshevsky provided the first extension: the berries ("dot") annotations.
 In case of further updates, releases will be properly tagged at GitHub.

 ### If others want to extend/augment/build on this dataset, is there a mechanism for them to do so?